Deploy software updates

 Applies to: System Center Configuration Manager (Current Branch)

-Unlike other deployment types, software updates are all downloaded to the client cache regardless of the maximum cache size setting on the client.
-For more information about the client cache setting, see Configure the Client Cache for Configuration Manager Clients.
+Unlike other deployment types, software updates are all downloaded to the client cache.
+This is regardless of the maximum cache size setting on the client.
+For more information about the client cache setting, see Configure the client cache for Configuration Manager clients.

 If you configure a required software update deployment, the software updates are automatically installed at the scheduled deadline.
 Alternatively, the user on the client computer can schedule or initiate the software update installation prior to the deadline.
 After the attempted installation, client computers send state messages back to the site server to report whether the software update installation was successful.
 For more information about software update deployments, see Software update deployment workflows.

-There are two main scenarios for deploying software updates: manual deployment and automatic deployment.
-Typically, you will start by manually deploying software updates to create a baseline for your client computers, and then you will manage software updates on clients by using automatic deployment.
+Typically, you start by manually deploying software updates to create a baseline for your clients, and then you manage software updates on clients by using an automatic or phased deployment.

-- Filter for software updates that use specific requirements.
-For example, you could provide criteria that retrieves all security or critical software updates that are required on more than 50 client computers.
+Filter for software updates that use specific requirements.
+For example, provide criteria that retrieves all security or critical software updates that are required on more than 50 clients.

-For detailed steps, see Manually deploy software updates.
+For more information and detailed steps, see Manually deploy software updates.

 Automatically deploy software updates

-- The software updates are added to a software update group.
+The site adds the software updates to a software update group.

-- The software update group is deployed to the client computers in the target collection, if it is specified.
+The site deploys the software update group to the clients in the target collection.

-You must determine what deployment strategy to use in your environment.
-For example, you might create the ADR and target a collection of test clients.
-After you verify that the software updates are installed on the test group, you can add a new deployment to the rule or change the collection in the existing deployment to a target collection that includes a larger set of clients.
-The software update objects that are created by the ADRs are interactive.
+First, determine your automatic software update deployment strategy.
+For example, create the ADR to initially target a collection of test clients.
+After you verify the test group successfully installed the software updates, add a new deployment to the rule.
+You could also change the targeted collection in the existing deployment to one that includes a larger set of clients.
+Consider the following behaviors when deciding upon the strategy to use:

-- New software updates added to a software update group are automatically deployed to the clients in the target collection.
+When you or the ADR adds new software updates to the software update group, the site automatically deploys them to the clients in the target collection.

-- Uses the same update group and package which is created when the ADR first runs
+- Uses the same update group and package, which the ADR creates when it first runs

 - Supports unique deployment properties including: